rajgoel/reveal.js-plugins/chalkboard/README.md

 If the ```autoSlide``` feature is set or if the ```audio-slideshow``` plugin is used, pre-recorded chalkboard drawings can be played.
 The slideshow plays back the user interaction with the chalkboard in the same way as it was conducted when recording the data.

+## Multiplexing

+The plugin supports multiplexing via the [`multiplex` plugin](https://github.com/reveal/multiplex).

 ## PDF-Export

-If the slideshow is opened in [print mode](https://github.com/hakimel/reveal.js/#pdf-export) the pre-recorded chalkboard drawings (which must be provided in a file, see ```src``` option) are included in the PDF-file.
+If the slideshow is opened in [print mode](https://github.com/hakimel/reveal.js/#pdf-export), the chalkboard drawings in the session storage (see ```storage``` option - print version must be opened in the same tab or window as the original slideshow) or provided in a file (see ```src``` option) are included in the PDF-file.
 Each drawing on the chalkboard is added after the slide that was shown when opening the chalkboard.
-Drawings are also included if they had been cleared (using the 'DEL' key).
 Drawings on the notes canvas are not included in the PDF-file.

 ## Configuration